 An introduction to the tools of law practice and the materials of legal research.
 The use of the law library, its digests, encyclopedias, reports, texts, and other works of legal reference will be explained.
 Also the functions and techniques of oral and written argument; and an introduction to the materials of law practice and legal scholarship.
 Students will be given problems designed to give them an opportunity to learn by actually using library materials.
 These problems will include a memorandum of law, a Moot Court brief, and the preparation and presentation of an oral argument.
-An introduction to the morality and ethics, is also included.
+An introduction to the role of the legal profession, its functions, social obligations, and standards of morality and ethics, is also included.